I remember one day many many years ago seeing a piece of graffiti in a railway tunnel: “Being undead isn’t being alive”.

 It is a pain like no other, that emptiness you feel, the reaching for the phone to talk to the one person you thought understood you.

-Or is it like that feeling of being betrayed, that awful feeling when you discover your partner is cheating on you, and inevitably you are the last to find out.
+Or is it like that feeling of being betrayed, that awful feeling when you discover your partner is cheating on you, and inevitably everyone else knew, but you’re the last to find out.

 That everyone else knew and thought they’d spare your feelings, hardly spares your feelings and only makes the betrayal worse, because your friends were hardly acting as friends